rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 # A First Taste of CN: Specification and Testing

-This section introduces two most basic features of CN:
+This section introduces two of the most basic features of CN:

 1. A notation for writing _specifications_ of C functions, and
 2. A tool for _testing_ the behavior of the code against those specifications.